gexelnet/angular/README.md

 Please note that the code, content and assets are copyrighted material of Solon Papageorgiou.

-However, feel free to study the code, modify it and create your own Cordova application, provided that you want to use it for non-commercial purposes.
+However, feel free to study the code, modify it and create your own Angular application, provided that you want to use it for non-commercial purposes.
 For such purposes the product is free.